 INTERVIEW (OPTIONAL):

-For Vendors that received a numeric score for numerically scored components and also received a passing score for all pass/fail components, interviews may be held.
+The State may interview up to the top four (4) scoring Vendors which reach this step in the assessment process.
+These top 4 Vendors must have received a numeric score for numerically scored components and also received a passing score for all pass/fail components.
 For Vendors that received a zero (0) score for any of the numerically scored components or received a “fail” for any of the pass/fail components, interviews will not be held.
 If interviews are held, a maximum of 400 points may be awarded for the interview component.

 If an interview is conducted: